FASTER: A Font-Agnostic Scene Text Editing and Rendering Framework: Proposed Methodology

 Given a scene text image $I_A$, the objective of the proposed STE is to generate an image $I_B$ with a modified text.
 To enforce a classifier-free image translation, we aim to condition the generative process on the structural guidance $(m_A, m_B)$, where $m_A$ and $m_B$ correspond to the binary masks of text content in $I_A$ and $I_B$, respectively.
 However, obtaining $m_B$ before generating $I_B$ is unrealistic, making the end-to-end text style transfer difficult.
-We address this issue by splitting the generative process into two independent stages.
-In the first stage, we replace the initially unknown mask $m_B$ with another mask $m_F$ having the same textual content but in a fixed font of known style.
-In this stage, the generator $G_m$ attempts to produce an approximation of the target style mask $\overline{m_B}$.
-In the second stage, an identical generator $G_i$ synthesizes the approximate target image $\overline{I_B}$ by transferring attributes from $I_A$ and using $(m_A, \overline{m_B})$ as the structural guidance.
-We use synthetically generated $(I_A, m_A)$ pairs to train both $G_m$ and $G_i$.
-However, an additional U-Net \cite{ronneberger2015u} is separately trained for estimating the mask $\overline{m_A}$ from $I_A$ during inference on real scene text samples.
-Fig. \ref{fig:architecture} shows an overview of our proposed architecture.
+We address this issue by splitting the generative process into two independent stages containing the \textit{Style Translation Block (STB)} and \textit{Content Translation Block (CTB)}, respectively. \\

+- In \textit{Stage-I}, we replace the initially unknown mask $m_B$ with another mask $m_F$ having the same textual content but in a fixed font of known style.
+In this stage, the generator $G_m$ produces an approximation of the target style mask $\overline{m_B}$. \\

+- In \textit{Stage-II}, an identical generator $G_i$ synthesizes the approximate target image $\overline{I_B}$ by transferring attributes from $I_A$ and using $(m_A, \overline{m_B})$ as structural guidance.
+We use synthetically generated $(I_A, m_A)$ pairs to train both $G_m$ and $G_i$.\\

+- Additionally, a U-Net~\cite{ronneberger2015u} \textit{feature extraction backbone} inspired from~\cite{roy2023multi} has been separately trained for estimating the mask $\overline{m_A}$ from $I_A$ during inference on real scene text samples.
+The entire overview of our architecture is shown in Figure~\ref{fig:architecture}.